 The Dordogne’s Prehistoric Sights

 ▲▲▲ Grotte de Font-de-Gaume Last prehistoric multicolored paintings open to public, with strict limits on the daily number of visitors.

 ▲▲ International Center for Cave Art at Lascaux Exact replica of the world's most famous cave paintings, and interactive center on cave art.

 ▲▲ Grottes de Cougnac Oldest paintings (30,000 years) open to public, showing rust-and-black ibex, mammoths, giant deer, and a few humans, on a tour more focused on cave geology than art.

-▲▲ Grotte du Pech Merle Brilliant cave art of mammoths, bison, and horses, plus Cro-Magnon footprint, about an hour south of the Dordogne in the Lot River Valley.
+▲▲ Grotte du Pech Merle Vivid cave art of mammoths, bison, and horses, plus Cro-Magnon footprint, about an hour south of the Dordogne in the Lot River Valley.

-▲ National Museum of Prehistory More than 18,000 well-displayed artifacts in Les Eyzies — good preparation for your cave visit.
+▲ National Museum of Prehistory More than 18,000 well-displayed artifacts in Les Eyzies — offering good background information for patient students.

 ▲ Abri du Cap Blanc 14,000-year-old carvings that use natural contours of cave to add dimension, but no cave paintings.

 ▲ La Roque St-Christophe Terraced cliff dwellings where prehistoric people lived.

-Prehistory Welcome Center Free, good intro to region's important prehistoric sites, in Les Eyzies.
+Prehistory Welcome Center Free, helpful intro to region's important prehistoric sites, in Les Eyzies.